intergiro/developer-portal/docs/2d/getting-started/authentication.md

 }
 ```

-Whether it's the first time logging in or refreshing existing expired session, always keep the latest `refresh_token` for the next renewal.
+Whether it's the first time logging in or refreshing an existing expired session, always keep the latest `refresh_token` for the next renewal.

 ::: warning
-Please be aware that token refresh attempt should be performed only after access token has expired.
-Attempts to prematurely refresh token will end with an error.
+Please be aware that a token refresh attempt should be performed only after the access token has expired.
+Attempts to prematurely refresh a token will result in an error.
 :::